Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Related Works

 \subsection{Federated Learning}

-Various works are proposed to tackle different challenges faced by FL, including heterogeneity\cite{li2019convergence,zhao2018federated}, communication efficiency\cite{guo2021hybrid,luping2019cmfl}, and robustness\cite{li2021ditto,lyu2020privacy}.
-FedAvg\cite{mcmahan2017communication}, the most widely used FL baseline, has demonstrated that the method effectively mitigates the statistical heterogeneity.
-The subsequent work along this line can be divided into two complementary perspectives: client-based training methods and server-based aggregation methods.
+Federated learning (FL)~\cite{mcmahan2017communication} is a rapidly evolving distributed machine learning paradigm that enables clients to collaborate on training using individual local data without compromising their privacy.
+Numerous studies have been conducted to address various challenges faced by FL, including heterogeneity~\cite{li2019convergence,zhao2018federated}, communication efficiency~\cite{guo2021hybrid,luping2019cmfl}, and robustness~\cite{li2021ditto,lyu2020privacy}.
+Among these, statistical heterogeneity remains a significant obstacle, arising from the differences in clients' data distributions due to their decentralized nature.
+FedAvg~\cite{mcmahan2017communication}, the most prevalent FL baseline, has demonstrated its effectiveness in mitigating statistical heterogeneity.
+Subsequent research efforts in this domain can be categorized into two complementary perspectives: client-based training methods and server-based aggregation methods.

-\textbf{client-based training methods} focus on regulating the deviation between the local models and a global model over the parameter space to stabilize the local training phase, such as FedProx\cite{li2020federated}, SCAFFOLD\cite{karimireddy2020scaffold}, MOON\cite{li2021model}.
-Meanwhile, several other methods perform client-based training optimizations\cite{gao2022feddc,mendieta2022local}.
+\textbf{client-based training methods} emphasize regulating the deviation between local models and the global model in the parameter space to stabilize the local training phase, such as FedProx~\cite{li2020federated}, SCAFFOLD\cite{karimireddy2020scaffold}, MOON~\cite{li2021model}.
+Specifically, FedProx introduces an $l_2$ regularization between global and local model parameters in local objectives to prevent excessive model drift.
+SCAFFOLD employs variance reduction to correct local model drift during local training.
+MOON proposes model contrastive federated learning, which adjusts the local training of different clients by exploiting the similarity between model representations.
+Several other methods also explore client-based training optimizations by using local drift decoupling and standard regularization methods~\cite{gao2022feddc,mendieta2022local}.

+\textbf{server-based aggregation methods} seek to enhance the efficacy of model aggregation, as exemplified by FedNova~\cite{wang2020tackling}, FedMA~\cite{wang2020federated}, Fedbe~\cite{chen2020fedbe}.
+FedNova introduces a normalized averaging method to eliminate objective inconsistency, while FedMA attempts a layer-wise approach by matching and averaging hidden elements to construct a shared global model.
+Fedbe improves robustness by sampling higher-quality global models and utilizing Bayesian model ensemble.

-\textbf{server-based aggregation methods} aims to improve the efficacy of model aggregation, such as FedNova\cite{wang2020tackling}, FedMA\cite{wang2020federated}, Fedbe\cite{chen2020fedbe}.
-However, most existing methods fail to apply directly to the FSSL setting due to the reason that heterogeneity of training optimization mode from labeled and unlabeled clients could result in the uneven model reliability\cite{liang2022rscfed}.
+Nevertheless, these methods necessitate supervised samples, while we have to consider the utilization of unlabeled data in FSSL.
+Most existing methods are not directly applicable to the FSSL setting, as the annotation heterogeneity in training optimization between labeled and unlabeled clients can result in uneven model reliability~\cite{liang2022rscfed}.